1. Main points

 Trade is measured through both exports and imports of goods and services.
 Data are supplied by over 30 sources, including several administrative sources, with HMRC being the largest for trade in goods.
 ITIS, conducted by the ONS, is the largest single data source for trade in services.

-Uncertainty over estimates in Foreign Direct Investment survey data
+Uncertainty around estimates based on Foreign Direct Investment survey data

 Production of estimates from the FDI survey was temporarily paused at the end of 2023, because of previous challenges in processing FDI survey data.
-This pause allows us to review and revise procedures so that we can safeguard timely and quality FDI estimates in the future.
+This pause has allowed us to review and revise procedures so that we can safeguard timely and quality FDI estimates in the future.
+We have now re-started processing, starting with historical time periods.

-Timing for incorporating revised estimates for each period will be in line with the latest National Accounts Revisions Policy with inclusion of revised estimates for all periods from 2021 being completed in the 2025 edition of Pink and Blue Books.
+Timing for incorporating revised estimates for each period will be in line with our latest National Accounts Revisions Policy.
+Revised estimates for all periods from 2021 will be completed in the 2025 edition of Pink Book and Blue Book.

 Changes affecting UK trade statistics

-The arrangements for how the UK trades with the EU changed, since the UK left the EU on 31 January 2020.
+Arrangements for how the UK trades with the EU have changed since the UK left the EU on 31 January 2020.

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
 More detail is provided in our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article.